xyproto/algernon/README.md

 Functions that are only available for Lua server files
 ------------------------------------------------------

-This function is only available from `server.lua`, or from Lua files that are specified with the `ServerFile` function in the server configuration.
+This function is only available when a Lua script is used instead of a server directory, or from Lua files that are specified with the `ServerFile` function in the server configuration.

 ~~~c
 // Given an URL path prefix (like "/") and a Lua function, set up an HTTP handler.